protesilaos/iosevka-comfy/README.md

    - `iosevka-comfy-wide-duo` is the "wide" counterpart of the `iosevka-comfy-duo` family.

+4. The **wide, serif** set:

+   - `iosevka-comfy-wide-motion` is the same as `iosevka-comfy-motion` except it is noticeably wider.
+It also looks taller than `iosevka-comfy-motion` even though both variants fit the same number of lines on a screen.

+   - `iosevka-comfy-wide-motion-fixed` is the "wide" counterpart of the `iosevka-comfy-motion-fixed` family.

+   - `iosevka-comfy-wide-motion-duo` is the "wide" counterpart of the `iosevka-comfy-motion-duo` family.

 ## Install on GNU/Linux

 Unless you have some exotic system, in which case you know what you are